Stephen Ehikian: Department of Government Efficiency (DOGE) activities

 On April 23, 2025, after Elon Musk told investors he would be significantly scaling back his government work to focus on his businesses, Politico stated that DOGE staffers remained at several agencies and some were based out of the GSA, which was now a DOGE nerve center.

 On July 7, as Musk was threatening to finance a third party, Politico stated that GSA remained a DOGE stronghold staffed with dozens of DOGE employees, and a DOGE-branded X account actively promoting DOGE activities.

 On May 29, the White House announced that the operational head of DOGE, Steve Davis, would no longer be a government employee.
-However he continued asking for DOGE updates and making requests, and led a DOGE meeting on the 6th floor of the GSA where he announced a DOGE 2.0.
+However, he continued asking for DOGE updates and making requests, and led a DOGE meeting on the 6th floor of the GSA where he announced a DOGE 2.0.
 Concerned employees consulted with the DOGE general counsel who stated that Davis was no longer a government employee.

-Davis dispatched three allies, Ehikian and Josh Gruenbaum at the GSA and Anthony Armstrong at the OPM, to assess employees' loyalty and installed them as the new leaders of DOGE.
+Davis dispatched three allies, Ehikian and Josh Gruenbaum at the GSA and Anthony Armstrong at the Office of Personnel Management (OPM), to assess employees' loyalty and installed them as the new leaders of DOGE.
 A Politico source stated that the trio claimed authority from the White House, but that the White House stressed they only had authority at the GSA.
 A senior Trump administration official, however, denied the account.
 Following these events, the White House started conversations about finding a new acting administrator in mid-June.

 President Trump replaced Ehikian with Mike Rigas as acting administrator on July 21, 2025, though Ehikian was to remain as deputy administrator.
-On July 23, WIRED reported that DOGE staffers had largely moved out of the 6th floor of the GSA where they left behind bedding and childrens toys.
+On July 23, WIRED reported that DOGE staffers had largely moved out of the 6th floor of the GSA where they left behind bedding and children's toys.
 Rigas installed 10 officials in areas of the agency where DOGE staffers had held the most influence.
 Most of the new officials detailed to the GSA had ties to the first Trump administration.
 On July 29, 2025, publication Government Executive reported that Ehikian and Josh Gruenbaum, had not been seen in the office in recent days.

 Politico reported that a person close to DOGE remarked that with Ehikian losing his role as GSA acting administrator, DOGE had lost all remaining influence.